#JennhasADHD #AdultADHD #UndiagnosedADHD #ADHD #ADHDSymptoms

 There is a lot of labels, tropes, types, casts, misunderstanding, assumptions and stigma attached to many things in life, but these are obviously very problematic for anyone who is not neuro typical.

-With emotional dysregulation and rejection sensitive dysphoria also being present and not in the diagnostic traits required for formal diagnosis, the ability to correctly diagnose becomes harder as these symptoms in women look like other psychiatric disorders diagnosis traits on the surface, but have actually only been exacerbated because of living untreated and undiagnosed.
+With emotional dysregulation and rejection sensitivities also being present and not in the diagnostic traits required for formal diagnosis, the ability to correctly diagnose becomes harder as these symptoms in women look like other psychiatric disorders diagnosis traits on the surface, but have actually only been exacerbated because of living untreated and undiagnosed.
 Whether there is other co morbidities also not being identified properly because of this issue is yet another problem.

 ADHD is not gender biased.
 It affects all genders equally, it just presents differently in every individual.
 Inattentive ADHD symptoms are often the most misunderstood and misdiagnosed by medical professionals who mistake these traits for mood disorders, anxiety and so forth.
 Grown adult women seeking diagnosis not only have most likely the life experience of being treated this way, but as adults are only diagnosed as depressed and anxious.
 That their symptoms presentations are too “High functioning” because they are just simply considered ‘overwhelmed with life’, nothing more.